Karen J. Rooney, Ph.D.

 the system set up for the group.
 A typical classroom list

-of activities and reinforcers are listed in the chart below:
+of activities and reinforcers are listed in the chart

-Activities Points Reinforcers Points On
+Activities Points Reinforcers Points On time for class

-time for class 10 Prize Bag 200 Has materials 20 Computer
+10 Prize Bag 200 Has materials 20 Computer time (15 min.)

-time (15 min.)
 100 Completes work 30 Activity Table (15 min.)
+100 Raises

-100 Raises hand for Conversation Time (15 min.)
-100 question
+hand for Conversation Time (15 min.)
+100 question 10 Daily

-10 Daily Messenger 200 Test grade A 50 Listen to music 200
+Messenger 200 Test grade A 50 Listen to music 200 Test

-Test grade B 40 Library time (15 min.)
+grade B 40 Library time (15 min.)
 100 Test grade C 30

 Takes turn 20

-The students receive points as the behaviors
+The students receive points as the behaviors occur so

-has to spend.
+to spend.
 The student is free to spend the points any

 way he/she wishes.

-Though these plans seem simple and straightforward,
+Though these plans seem simple and straightforward, human

-Even when behaviors are learned, generalization of the behaviors
+when behaviors are learned, generalization of the behaviors

 has been difficult to achieve without additional intervention